okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/system-log/index.md

 # System Log API

-The Okta System Log records system events related to your organization in order to provide an audit trail that can be used to understand platform activity and to diagnose problems.
+The Okta System Log records system events that are related to your organization in order to provide an audit trail that can be used to understand platform activity and to diagnose problems.

-The Okta System Log API provides near real-time read-only access to your organization's system log and is the programmatic counterpart of the [System Log UI](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Reports_SysLog).
+The Okta System Log API provides near real-time, read-only access to your organization's system log and is the programmatic counterpart of the [System Log UI](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Reports_SysLog).

-Often the terms "event" and "log event" are used interchangeably.
-In the context of this API, an "event" is an occurrence of interest within the system and "log" or "log event" is the recorded fact.
+The terms "event" and "log event" are often used interchangeably.
+In the context of this API, an "event" is an occurrence of interest within the system, and a "log" or "log event" is the recorded fact.

-Notes on the System Log API:

-* It contains much more [structured data](#logevent-object) than the [Events API](/docs/reference/api/events/#event-object).
+The System Log API, which contains much more [structured data](#logevent-object) than the [Events API](/docs/reference/api/events/#event-object), supports:

-* It supports additional [SCIM filters](#request-parameters) and the `q` query parameter, because of the presence of more structured data than the [Events API](/docs/reference/api/events/#request-parameters).
+* Additional [SCIM filters](#request-parameters) and the `q` query parameter, because of the presence of more structured data than the [Events API](/docs/reference/api/events/#request-parameters)
-* Its primary supported use cases are:
+* These primary use cases:
-  * Event data export into a security information and event management system (SIEM).
+  * Event data export into a security information and event management system (SIEM)
-  * System monitoring.
+  * System monitoring
-  * Development debugging.
+  * Development debugging
-  * Event introspection and audit.
+  * Event introspection and audit

-* It is not intended to be used as a Database as a Service (DBaaS), or otherwise directly serve data to downstream consumers without an intermediate data store.
+The System Log API isn't intended for use as a Database as a Service (DBaaS) or to serve data directly to downstream consumers without an intermediate data store.

-For information on migrating from the Events API to the System Log API please see [Events API Migration](/docs/concepts/events-api-migration/).
+See [Events API Migration](/docs/concepts/events-api-migration/) for information on migrating from the Events API to the System Log API.

-## Getting Started
+## Get started

 The System Log API has one endpoint: